bwarelabs/aptos-core/aptos-move/framework/aptos-framework/doc/staking_contract.md

 Unlock commission amount from the stake pool.
 Operator needs to wait for the amount to become withdrawable at the end of the stake pool's lockup period before they can actually can withdraw_commission.

-Only staker or operator can call this.
+Only staker, operator or beneficiary can call this.

 <pre><code><b>public</b> entry <b>fun</b> <a href="staking_contract.md#0x1_staking_contract_request_commission">request_commission</a>(<a href="account.md#0x1_account">account</a>: &<a href="../../aptos-stdlib/../move-stdlib/doc/signer.md#0x1_signer">signer</a>, staker: <b>address</b>, operator: <b>address</b>)